TareHimself/scriptpp/extension/README.md

-# vs README
+# spp README

-This is the README for your extension "vs".
+This is the README for your extension "spp".
 After writing up a brief description, we recommend including the following sections.

 ## Features